jnorthrup/columnar/README.md

 the rewrite of Columnar to kotlin-common covers csv reading, isam reading/writing, and excercising the composition above and ports of the jvm Cursor and tests are being brought over or evolved.

-Trikeshed project also entertains a number of other experiements coexist with the Columnar rewrite mainly in the absence of perfect gradle-knowledge, a single kotlin-mpp project is being used to host kotlin-common and meaningful units of work are expected to be spliced out when there is ripe fruit.
+Trikeshed project also entertains a number of other experiements coexisting with the Columnar rewrite mainly in the absence of perfect gradle-knowledge, a single kotlin-mpp project is being used to host kotlin-common and meaningful units of work are expected to be spliced out when there is ripe fruit.

 #columnar

-the README continues as follows:
+the original README continues as follows:

 ## build requirements